 2 maps, plus guide in Spanish covering the whole of the mountain range.

 Available from Stanfords at £14.95

-Both maps are adequate for hill walking and mountaineering so long as you are aware of there limitations.
+All the maps are adequate for hill walking and mountaineering so long as you are aware of their limitations.
 What’s on the map is usually accurate.
 Some paths are shown on one but not the other!
-The biggest danger with both maps though is that neither show crags!
+The biggest danger with these maps though is that dont show crags!
 The high mountains of the Sierra Nevada are craggy yet this is not reflected in the maps.
 BEWARE!

 There is also a dedicated map covering The Integral though this misses some of the ascent and descent routes!

 Huts refuges and wild camping in the Sierra Nevada